mcastling/mcastling.github.io/NUItutorials/visuals.md

 RegisterVisual( ColorVisualPropertyIndex, _colorVisual );
 ~~~

-However where specific visual assignment is possible, factory creation and registration
-may occur within the API.
+However where specific visual assignment is possible, factory creation and registration may occur within the API.
 In this code snippet, visual factory creation and registration occur _within_ the `Background` property.

 ~~~{.cs}
 textView.Background = textVisual;
 ~~~

+The View `AddVisual` method is another example of API visual creation.

 <a name="colorvisual"></a>
 ### Color visual